How to Set up a Holiday Let & Marketing Tips to Increase Bookings

 - What is your occupancy by month compared to last year?
 How can you fill empty weeks?
 Set occupancy goals.

 Many online booking and reservation systems create useful reports that allow you to analyse booking trends, revenue and booking sources so you can concentrate on what works.

-Going above and beyond to delight your customers is perhaps the most impactful thing you can do to help you achieve repeat business, glowing reviews and word-of-mouth referrals.
+It’s important to develop a diverse holiday rental marketing strategy that grows your business, but consistently going ‘above and beyond’ to delight and satisfy your guests is perhaps the most important thing you can do to help you achieve repeat business, glowing reviews, and precious word-of-mouth referrals.